 In your readings, you have come across two ways of saying to conceive again: cjapâ sù ancjemò and cjapâ sù indaûr.
 You also find in verse 24: che Diu mi dedi la gracie di vê ancjemò un frut (may God make me the concession of having another child; of having a child again).

 The verb scugnî (must, to have to), is an important one to learn, and it appears for the first time in verse 20.
 It is synonymous with vê di, which you know well by this point.
 Leah says, after the birth of her sixth child: cheste volte il gno om al scuen volêmi ben (this time my husband must love me).
 You will find the present indicative conjugation of the verb scugnî below.
-First, here are two more examples of it from the GDBtf: o scugnìn lavorâ (we must work), o scuen lâ vie cumò (I must leave now).
+First, here are two more supplementary examples of it: o scugnìn lavorâ (we must work), o scuen lâ vie cumò (I must leave now).
 Using vê di instead, these two examples could also be worded o vin di lavorâ and o ai di lâ vie cumò.

 Learn or review the following Friulian usages from these next four verses: tornâ cjase mê (to go back [to my] home), il paîs (land, country), fâ di famei (to act as servant), lâsint (to go off, to leave), savê (to know), trop (how much), servî (to serve), vê par bon agrât (to have in one’s favour, to look favourably upon), un grum di (a lot of, many), il spieli (sign, indication), in gracie tô (on your account, because of you, thanks to you), cetant (how much), paiâ (to pay).